Menu

 Omeprazole Capsules 20mg 28

-Pabrinex inj 10
+Pabrinex injection 10

 Paracetamol Tablets 500mg 100

-Peppermint oil Capsules (mintec) 0.2ml 84
+Peppermint oil capsules (Mintec) 0.2ml 84

-Peptac (500ml peppermint) 500ml
+Peptac (peppermint) 500ml

 Prednisolone Tablets 5mg 28

-Pregabalin Capsules various strengths
+Pregabalin Capsules Various strengths

 Promethazine Tablets 25mg 56